spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 ### Don't

 1. Unless you explicitly export it using a Spacelift [task](../../concepts/run/task.md), the **state can't be accessed outside** authorized [runs](../../concepts/run/) and [tasks](../../concepts/run/task.md).
-In particular, this makes sharing the state between stacks impossible using the Terraform mechanism of [remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html).
+In particular, this makes sharing the state between stacks impossible using the Terraform mechanism of [remote state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html){: rel="nofollow"}.
 This is by design, and we believe that remote state is usually an anti-pattern, but hey, anti-patterns are sometimes super useful too.
 We offer an attractive alternative with [contexts](../../concepts/configuration/context.md) but if you **can't avoid accessing remote state**, you're better off managing the state on your end.\

 2. We'll let you in on a little secret now - behind the pixie dust it's still S3 all the way down, and at this stage [we store all our data in Ireland](../../product/security.md).
 If you're not OK with that, you're better off managing the state on your end.\